Baltimore City Council: Former members

 ^^^Brandon Scott was elected Council President by the council on May 6, 2019.

 Election results

 2020

 All 14 seats on the city council are being defended by the Democrats in the 2020 election.

 Democrats are also defending the separately elected position of City Council President.

 2016

 All 14 seats on the city council were retained by the Democrats in the 2016 election.

 In addition to retaining absolute control of the City Council, the Democrats held the separately elected position of City Council President.

+2011

+All 14 seats on the city council were being defended by the Democrats in the 2011 election.

+Democrats also defended the separately elected position of City Council President.